authkeys-io/microservice/README.md

   the 'type' modifier.
 If there is no specific hook for that type (see SLACK_HOOK_SOMETHING below for how to do that), it will be sent via the default hook.
+* `dontLog(req, res, next)`.
+Middleware to use when you don't want to have a route logged.
+Useful for e.g. health-check URLs.

 Environment variables
 ---------------------